uga-libraries/hub-audit/README.md

 ## Workflow

 This is the portion of the workflow directly related to the script.
-See the procedure documentation in the Audit Reports folder on DCWG Teams for the entire workflow.
+See the procedure documentation in the Audit Reports folder on Teams for the entire workflow.

 1. Download the Digital Production Hub Inventory spreadsheet and delete the "Hub Inventory Examples" tab.

 2. Make or update the share CSV.
-(DCWG Teams in Audit Reports folder)
+(Teams in Audit Reports folder)

 3. Run the script.
    It will make a CSV in the same folder as the Hub Inventory spreadsheet which compares the shares to the inventory